ip-tools/patzilla/README.rst

   - Connect to multiple services for pdf-, image-, bibliographic data and fulltext acquisition.

 - User interface.
 Based on contemporary web technologies and responsive design, it works on multiple devices.
   Use it on PCs, tablets, smartphone devices or as a multi-screen solution.
+The clear and well-arranged design and layout permits efficient screening of large numbers of patent documents.

 - Dossier management.
 Manage different collections of patent documents and apply ratings and comments.